mdn/content/files/en-us/web/http/headers/service-worker-allowed/index.md

 By default, the [`scope`](/en-US/docs/Web/API/ServiceWorkerContainer/register#scope) for a service worker registration is the directory where the service worker script is located.
 For example, if the script `sw.js` is located in `/js/sw.js`, it can only control URLs under `/js/` by default.
-Servers can change the default maximum allowed scope by setting the `Service-Worker-Allowed` header if a service worker needs to control a broader range of URLs beyond its own directory.
+Servers can use the `Service-Worker-Allowed` header to allow a service worker to control URLs outside of its own directory.

-A service worker intercepts all network requests within its scope so you should avoid using overly-broad scopes unless necessary.
+A service worker intercepts all network requests within its scope, so you should avoid using overly-broad scopes unless necessary.

 <table class="properties">
   <tbody>